 Additionally, by writing postpartum wellness care into your birth plan, anticipating the special needs of a new mother and building a support circle of family, friends and local birth professionals while ensuring time for rest prepares us for a thriving postpartum experience.

 New mothers need special care and support, just like their new babies.
-Postpartum massage and wellness:
+Postpartum Massage:

-• Helps relieve tension from the birth process
+• Helps relieve tension from the birth process, including c-section recovery

 • Helps mother regain vital energy after birth to help reduce fatigue